 What Can I Do with Old Papers, Catalogs, Magazines & Newspapers?

 It’s always good to have some on hand – if only to stick under a table leg to even out a lopsided table.

-If you want to get creative by making a vision board or collage, cut out some inspirational photos from old magazines and catalogs.
-And papier mâché using newspaper combined with glue can keep kids entertained for hours.
+To get creative by making a vision board or collage, cut out some inspirational photos from old magazines and catalogs.
+And paper mâché using newspaper combined with glue can keep kids entertained for hours.

-Best of all, wet, shredded newspaper is very helpful for composting!
+Best of all, wet, shredded newspaper is beneficial for composting!